ProCO-RPHopkins/git_challenge_repo/README.md

 # git_challenge_repo
-Making a repository on my own
+Cloning a repository on my own